dotnet/docs/docs/azure/sdk/aspnetcore-guidance.md

 - Azure PowerShell
 - Azure Developer CLI

-`DefaultAzureCredential` also discovers and uses credentials from deployed services:
+`DefaultAzureCredential` also discovers credentials after you deploy your app from the following:

 - Environment variables
 - Workload identity